berndruecker/zeebe-loadtest-kubernetes/README.md

 kubectl apply -f elastic.yaml
 ```

-* Create Zeebe cluster (services go first!).
+### Zeebe Cluster

+Services have to be created first so that nodes can find each otheer.
 The config adds the exporter to Elastic, so make sure it is created first.

 ```
 kubectl apply -f zeebe-service-cluster.yaml